Aurora Borealis vs. Aurora Australis: What's the Difference?

 Auroras are more than just beautiful lights; they’re a window into space weather and the Earth’s magnetic field.
 Find out everything you need to know about the northern lights and southern lights, from the science behind different types of auroras to why they vary and where they’re most visible.

-Iceland has long been a favorite spot to see the aurora dancing in the sky, so consider booking your accommodation with prime locations to view the northern lights.
+Iceland has long been a favorite spot to see the aurora dancing in the sky, so consider booking a northern lights hotel that's located in the countryside, with great visibility of the aurora.
 If you're feeling adventurous, you can rent a car to explore the best viewing spots on your own or join northern lights tours to increase your chances of witnessing this captivating spectacle.

 Whether you’re hoping to catch the lights in the polar skies or understand the impacts of auroras on human history and technology, this guide will equip you with everything you need to appreciate the enchanting world of auroras and plan an unforgettable experience.